Horace William Petherick: Work with violins

 He was already contributing to Strad on the topics of stringed instruments and even wrote several serial books for Strad that they later published as part of the Strad Library.
-In 1882 he even had a series of five articles in the Boy's Own Paper on "How to Make a Violin"ftzzz.
+In 1882 he even had a series of five articles in the Boy's Own Paper on "How to Make a Violin".
 These were published on 21 October, 28 October, 4 November, 11 November, and with the last part on 18 November 1882.

 His books for the Strad Library were published by The Strad in the UK and by Charles Scribner's Sons in the us.
 The titles included: